 We’ll keep you informed of new events in the future through emails and posters.
 You could also follow us on Graduate Student Life.
 In order to share the burden of organization of our parties, specific tasks may be assigned to those who volunteer to help.
 After you get settled into the department, please let us know if you have any interest in being involved in organizing.

 This year, APAGS is happy to welcome a few new organizations to our department.
 Graduate and undergraduate students have joined together to form Women in Physics and Astronomy and Pitt Physics Pride, which we hope will help to foster communities for women and LGBTQ members of community respectively.
 Both groups will be meeting regularly at soon-to-be-announced dates and times.

-Now, here is some more timely and useful information: the first major issue you will have upon arriving is finding a place to live.
-Most graduate students at PITT live in the neighborhoods of North & South Oak-land, which are within walking distance to campus, or Squirrel Hill and Shadyside, which are a short, free bus ride away.
-It is not difficult to find a combination of inexpensive rent and easy access to the department in other nearby neighborhoods as well.
-Our recommendations are to search by using the university off-campus housing website (http://www.ocl.pitt.edu/), looking in the classifieds section of local newspapers, browsing on-line real estate services, or wandering around the neighborhoods you are interested in looking for "For Rent" signs and calling the posted phone number, and last but not least, asking other graduate students about the different neighborhoods and/or apartment complexes and management companies.
+Now, here is some possibly useful information about housing.
+Most graduate students at PITT live in the neighborhoods of North & South Oakland, which are within walking distance to campus, or Squirrel Hill, Bloomfield, and Shadyside, which are a short, free bus ride away.
+We recommend searching for housing information from the university off-campus housing website, the classifieds section of local newspapers and on-line real estate services (such as Zillow), or just wandering around the neighborhoods you are interested in looking for "For Rent" signs and calling the posted phone number.
+Also, you will surely find that most of your fellow graduate students are valuable sources of advice and guidance – use them well!
 Good luck!